 Members of the reserves may retire after 20 qualifying years of creditable service.
-However, reserve retired pay is not payable until age 60 unless the member performs certain types of active duty or active service specified in NDAA 2008 (P.L.
-110-181), in which case the age is reduced below 60 by three months for every 90 days of such service within a fiscal year.
+However, reserve retired pay is not payable until age 60 unless the member performs certain types of active duty or active service specified in P.L.
+110-181 and P.L.
+113-291, in which case the age is reduced below 60 by three months for each aggregate of 90 days of certain active duty service served in any fiscal year after January 28, 2008, or in any two consecutive fiscal years after September 30, 2014.
 However, the age cannot be reduced below 50, and eligibility for subsidized retiree health benefits remains at age 60 even if the eligibility age for retired pay is reduced.

 For members not under BRS, retired pay is computed as base pay times 2.5% times years of service.
 For members under BRS (as explained below) the 2.5% multiplier is reduced to 2.0%.
 If the reservist was first a member of a uniformed service before September 8, 1980, base pay is defined as the active duty basic pay in effect for the retiree's grade and years of service at the time that retired pay begins.
 If the reservist first became a member of the armed services on or after September 8, 1980, base pay is the average basic pay for the member's grade in the highest 36 months computed as if he/she was on active duty for the entire period preceding the age at which retired pay commences.
 The years of service are determined by using a point system, where 360 points convert to a year of service.
 Typically, one point is awarded for one day of active duty service (e.g., active duty training) or one inactive duty training (IDT) drill attendance.
 Reservists may perform two IDT periods in one day thereby receiving two retirement points per day.
 In addition, 15 points are awarded for completion of one year's membership in a reserve component.
 A creditable year of service is one in which the member earned at least 50 points.
-A member generally cannot retire with less than 20 creditable years, although points earned in noncreditable years are used in the retirement calculation.
+A member generally cannot retire with less than 20 creditable years, although points earned in non-creditable years are used in the retirement calculation.
 Beginning with years of service that include October 30, 2007, non-active duty points are limited in any year to no more than 130.
 Lesser limitations have applied in the past.